Class Schedule and Descriptions

 Pranyama & Meditation

-Meditation involves a continuous succession of identical thoughts directed towards one object, or can be in the form of awareness of the space in between the thoughts.
+Meditation involves a continuous succession of identical thoughts directed towards one object, or it can be in the form of awareness of the space between the thoughts.

 DIRECTIONS